Skip to content

 Given a name, the resolver searches existing list files and applies these rules in order:

-2. Unique substring match.
-If nothing matches exactly, a list whose name contains the input (case-insensitively) is accepted — but only if exactly one does.
+3. Unique substring match.
+If nothing matches exactly, a list whose name contains the input (under the same folding) is accepted — but only if exactly one does.

 Matching is performed against the file name (without the .md extension), not the human-facing title in front matter or the markdown heading.

-Type-agnostic commands (add-card, add-note, clear-note, history) search all three list types at once.
+Type-agnostic commands (add-card, remove-card, set-card, note, edit, history, price, sell, export, rename, delete) search all three list types at once.
 A name that exists in more than one type — say a deck and a collection both called staples — is ambiguous.
 Resolve it with a type flag:

 FlagRestricts the search to